 Spend a day in a historic Canadian village

 Travel back more than 150 years to see up close how rural life was lived in an English Canadian settlement.
 You'll spend a full day at the Upper Canada Village, recreated to mimic homes, activities, and even food from the 1860s.
 The property includes 40 historical buildings, costumed interpreters, and horse carriage rides (if you'd like an authentic experience exploring the grounds).
 This afternoon, enjoy an included lunch at the village.

 Today we'll explore Kingston, known as the "Limestone City" for its historic architecture and charm.
 You'll experience this city in the best way, via a hop-on/hop-off narrated trolley tour.
 The included stops will offer a look at all of the city's most well-known visitor destinations, including the Canadian Penitentiary Museum, Queen’s University's Agnes Etherington Art Centre, Pumphouse Museum, Bellevue House, Kingston City Hall, and Market Square.
 Later we'll visit the downtown shopping area for a brief stroll and finish our tour at Fort Henry.
 Fort Henry is a 19th century British military base, complete with period equipment, museum, and even garrison parades.
 There will be an interactive tour and lunch at the fort before returning to the ship.

 Enjoy a panoramic tour of Toronto

 After breakfast, a panoramic tour of Toronto ensures you’ll see this wonderful metropolis and its skyline in full view.
-We’ll drive by Toronto City Hall, the Eaton Center, and more, before visiting the pedestrian-only Distillery Historic District, where we’ll have lunch at a local restaurant and then drive by the Hockey Hall of Fame.
+We’ll drive by Toronto City Hall, the Eaton Center, and more, before visiting the pedestrian-only Distillery Historic District, then drive by the Hockey Hall of Fame.

 Sail into the mists of Niagara Falls and visit a local winery